|

 Breast Pain Diagnosis

-Women who experience prolonged or unexplained breast pain, or additional accompanying symptoms should speak with a doctor to rule out rare, but more serious, causes of breast pain.
+Women who experience prolonged and unexplained breast pain or additional accompanying symptoms should speak with a doctor to rule out rare, but more serious, causes of breast pain.
 At a doctor visit, a full physical and clinical exam will be performed.
-If something more serious is suspected, a doctor may order additional tests. |
+If something more serious is suspected, a doctor may order additional tests.

 Breast Pain Treatments

-While these can help a woman reduce the severity of breast pain, they alone cannot reach the root problem of hormonal imbalance.
-Natural therapies are safe and effective methods of relieving breast pain symptoms by targeting the root cause of hormonal imbalance.
-A majority of women find that a combination of self-care and natural therapies is the best way to address breast pain in menopause. |
+While these can help a woman reduce the severity of breast pain, they alone cannot solve the root problem of hormonal imbalance.
+Alternative therapies are safe and effective methods of relieving breast pain symptoms by targeting the root cause of hormonal imbalance.
+A majority of women find that a combination of self-care and natural therapies is the best way to address breast pain in menopause.

 Experts recommend exploring medical options only after these other methods have failed to provide relief, because these are often more invasive and carry greater risks.